-A detailed field inventory of land uses in the Town of Gibraltar was obtained by Door County Planning and Zoning.
+A detailed field inventory of land uses in the Town of Gibraltar was conducted in the summer of 2002 by the Bay-Lake Regional Planning Commission.
 This land use information was then compiled into generalized land use categories and is presented in Table 8.1 and Map 8.4 (Appendix E contains detailed land use tabulations).
 As a result of this inventory, a number of conclusions and issues have been identified, and recommendations have been made to help guide future land use planning efforts.